 Seascape 2, archival pigment print, 16" x 22", edition 10

 Mandala 468, C-Print, 30" x 30", Edition 5

 Buddha 711, C-print, 24" x 20", Edition 10

 Buddha 712, C-Print, 24" x 20", Edition 10

 After a detour into screenwriting, she resumed her career as a fine artist with paintings, sculpture, installations, and since 2000, embroidery and photography.
-Recent bodies of work include “Cake Performances”, in which she feeds gallery attendees freshly baked confections, while exhibiting photographs of them taken outdoors in natural settings.
-Her embroideries, mostly narrative portraits, are steeped in irony, satire and wit.
-They juxtapose this dainty, feminine “craft” with politically charged and often difficult subject matter.
+Recent bodies of work include “Cake Performances”, in which she feeds gallery attendees freshly baked confections, while exhibiting photographs of the cakes taken outdoors in natural settings.
+Her embroideries, mostly narrative portraits, juxtapose the dainty, feminine “craft” of sewing with politically charged and often difficult subject matter.
 Dictators and heads of state, for example, who have become notorious for their brutality, are rendered in bright hues on little girl’s party dresses.